bharrisaplus/pcs/README.md

   -h, --help   show this help message and exit
-  -w, --write  Flag to set for writing output to a text file -g, --gui    Flag to set for displaying output using tkinter -i, --image  Flag to set for writing tkinter window to an image file.
-Requires -g to be set to take effect.
-  -d, --demo   Flag to set for displaying demo using tkinter.
+  -w, --write  Flag to set for writing output to a text file -g, --gui    Flag to set for displaying output using tkinter -d, --demo   Flag to set for displaying demo using tkinter.
 Other options are ignored when set.
 ```